Cap-go/website/content/blog/in-app-purchases-capacitor.md

 }
 ```

-When in development, RevenueCat recommend enabling more verbose debug logs.
+When in development, RevenueCat recommends enabling more verbose debug logs.
 For more information about these logs, see their [Debugging](https://www.revenuecat.com/docs/debugging) guide.

-If you're planning to use RevenueCat alongside your existing purchase code, check out their guide on [Observer Mode](https://www.revenuecat.com/docs/observer-mode).
+If you're planning to use RevenueCat alongside your existing purchase code, refer to their guide on [Observer Mode](https://www.revenuecat.com/docs/observer-mode).

 > ### 📘